Agenda

 Natalie Achamallah, MD, MA, MS, FCCP, Director of Critical Care Education for Internal Medicine Residency, Santa Barbara Cottage Hospital

-Wed, Sep 24 at 12:40 pm PDT
+Wed, Sep 24, 1:10 pm PDT

 Roche Sponsored Session: Sepsis Detection in Acute Care: How Biomarkers and AI Assist in Diagnosis and Prediction of Adverse Outcomes